HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/LocalCacheAutoTuning.md

 ![image](images/local_cache_auto_tuning.jpg)

-## Automatic Memory Footprint Configurations
+## Automatic Memory Footprint Tuning Configurations

-The automatic memory footprint feature provides configurations that can be used for advanced troubleshooting or tuning scenarios.
+The automatic memory footprint tuning feature provides configurations that can be used for advanced troubleshooting or tuning scenarios.
 See [Cache Configuration](CacheConfiguration.md) for details of updating the HCL Cache configuration.

 `globalLocalCache` is a top level element.